Snoozy/marble-ios/README.md

 ^ Make new view to edit settings

-Retrieve Posts from server 20 at a time.
+-- Retrieve Posts from server 20 at a time.
+(Test)

-Make creating a new Post accessible from as many views as possible. < Just add the buttons/segues now
+-- Make creating a new Post accessible from as many views as possible.
+(Test)

 -- Handle searching and remodel MyGroupsTableViewController (Test).